-Install cloud-based distribution points in Microsoft Azure for System Center Configuration Manager
+Install a cloud distribution point for Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 The implementation for sharing content from Azure has changed.
 Use a content-enabled cloud management gateway by enabling the option to Allow CMG to function as a cloud distribution point and serve content from Azure storage.
 For more information, see Modify a CMG.